nadeche/mars_weather_app/PROCESS.md

 Today I fixed some bugs from last week.
 I need to think about how the user changes the used temperature unit.
 Now it is part of the activity but I can't update the view from there because it is part of the fragment.
 It is redundent to have a settings dialog for only one setting.
 Maybe a menue item in the actionbar that acts as a swich would be better.
 The total planning of completing the project is a bit sensitive.
 I still need to implement new things, the news feed and the widget.
 The choise depends on how complicated these things are to inplement.
 In order to handle the downloaded roverphoto I decided to save the last downloaded photo internaly on device so it would also be available for the implementation of the widget.
+## Day 16| 15-06-2016
+Today I researched how to implement a widget.
+I have a working dumy widget that can open the app with the press of a button when clicked.
+But how the get actual information in the widget is an other thing.
+After today I think I have an idea of how to design the code structure.
+The update function from the app needs to call a extended servic class otherwise the updat method gets timed out when collecting data(after 5 sec).
+The service needs to create an instance of a model class that contains the data fields to display in the widget.
+The model class needs to fill its data fields from within by connceting to internet.
+Because of context related issues I can't use the async that already exists.
+And because the widget ui is not directly connceted with the service, I have to wait setting the vies unlit all internet calls are fineshed.
+The service can that set the vies with the data from the model class.
+The only thing that is not clear now is if I should declare the service class within the widget class or in a seperate class.
+I found different tutorials that do one or the other.
+Android Developers is not very informative in this case.
+The other thing I still need to figure out is how to get a picture.
+I can't acces my SharedPreferences because I don't have the Activity to pass from my widget.
+The internal filepath to where the photo is saved needs to come from somewhere else, but where and how?